Emmanuel Vincent

-Emmanuel Vincent (2 October 1798 - 7 July 1860) was an English professional cricketer, who played first-class cricket from 1826 to 1837.
+Emmanuel Vincent (2 October 1798 - 7 July 1860) was an English professional cricketer, who played from 1826 to 1837.

-Born in Sheffield, Yorkshire, England, Vincent was a right-handed batsman and wicket-keeper, who was mainly associated with Sheffield, and made twenty known appearances in first-class matches.
+Born in Sheffield, Yorkshire, England, Vincent was a right-handed batsman and wicket-keeper, who was mainly associated with Sheffield, and made twenty known appearances.
 He represented the North in the North v.
 South series.

 Vincent died in Sheffield in July 1860.